Sam Houston and slavery: Hired out

-There were a couple of enslaved people who instigated discord within the household.
+There were a couple of slaves who instigated discord within the household.
 Houston sometimes hired them out to create peace among the enslaved people.
-Of African and European descent, Charlotte lived at Cedar Point, until she was sold to another planter, due to the trouble that she made among the other enslaved people.
+Of African and European descent, Charlotte lived at Cedar Point, until she was sold to another planter, due to the trouble that she made among the other slaves.
 She constantly fought with Eliza.
 Most slaveholders kept all of the wages that were earned when their slaves were hired out.
 Houston let his bonds people keep a portion of the wages.
 At some point, Houston entered an arrangement with his Raven Hill overseer, Captain Frank Hatch.
 Instead of paying him in cash, Houston provided field hands to work Hatch's farm at Bermuda Spring.
 Later, Hatch and Houston exchanged properties, with Houston taking ownership of Bermuda Spring.

 Slave laws and lack of liberty

-The laws of Texas restricted what enslaved people could do.
+The laws of Texas restricted what slaves could do.
 Unless they were with their slaveholders, they could not gather with three or more people.
 Any time that blacks met, including at worship services, it was assumed that they were planning escapes.
 They could not gamble, buy liquor, sell goods without their owner's permission, and they could not own and carry weapons.
 Like Joshua, Houston's slaves were unable to marry, educate their children, purchase property, and testify in court.
 They were subject to abuse by others when they left the Houston property.
 Their greatest fear was being kidnapped and sold to an unknown place.
 Vigilante committees scoured the streets looking for blacks unaccompanied by their owners.
 Traveling alone could result in being captured, imprisoned, or lynched.